The bare necessities: The Ecommerce startup costs you can’t avoid

 Many systems that can help you build a website exist (Wix is one of the better-known examples).
 If you don’t have an artist’s eye, you can find a web designer to create a good web design for you.
 It will cost you between $100 and $3000.
 The design of a large agency website can sometimes run as high as $30,000.
 The more complex your website, the more expensive it will be.

 Once you have a website, you need it to be connected to the internet.
 Web hosting is like renting a Minecraft server or renting out a shop for your business, except a web hosting company stores your website.

 This is important for several reasons.
 The first being that a web server is connected to the internet 24/7.
 If the website were hosted on your computer, it would only be accessible when your computer was connected to the internet.
 This ensures your server is hosted remotely in a climate-controlled environment and is designed for optimal performance (Most computers are not intended to be “hosts”).

 Paying for a hosting provider lets you rest easy, knowing that you don’t have nearly as much to worry about when it comes to site upkeep.
 You’re creating data backups that ensure that all of the information stored on your site will be kept safe, no matter what.
 Without regular data backups, you could lose valuable information about clients.

 There are two kinds of hosting: Shared Hosting and Private Hosting (A dedicated server)

-Shared means you share the server with other people, while private means… well, it’s your server.
+Shared means you share the server with others, while private means… well, it’s your server.

 Suppose you’re a small business with fewer than 100,000 visits a month.
 In that case, a yearly subscription to a shared server should run you between $3.50-$40—Building and maintaining your server at an average of $200 a month.